ilabsweden/pepperchat/README.md

 # Pepper Chat

-The code interfaces [OpenAI GPT-3](https://openai.com/) with the [Aldebaran](https://www.aldebaran.com/en) Pepper and Nao robots, allowing open verbal conversation with these robots on a wide range of subjects.
+The code interfaces [OpenAI ChatGPT](https://openai.com/) with the [Aldebaran](https://www.aldebaran.com/en) Pepper and Nao robots, allowing open verbal conversation with these robots on a wide range of subjects.

 ## Video of the Result
 [![Pepper Dialogue](img/Pepper-prompt.png)](https://youtu.be/zip90jyv1i4)

 ## Installation

-[PepperChat](https://github.com/ilabsweden/pepperchat) depends on the NaoQi software to interface with the Pepper and Nao robots, and the OpenAI API to interface with GPT-3.
+[PepperChat](https://github.com/ilabsweden/pepperchat) depends on the NaoQi software to interface with the Pepper and Nao robots, and the OpenAI API to interface with ChatGPT.
 Please refer to the detailed setup instructions below for your preferred operating system.

 ### Setup for Windows